Economics of fascism: Economy of Nazi Germany

 Hitler called his political party "National Socialist", but he was clear to point out that his interpretation of socialism "has nothing to do with Marxian Socialism", saying that "Marxism is anti-property; true Socialism is not".
 At a later time, Hitler said: "Socialism!
 That is an unfortunate word altogether. ...
 What does socialism really mean?
 If people have something to eat and their pleasures, then they have their socialism".
 He also expressed a wish that he had called his party "social revolutionary" instead.

-Hitler made very different statements about his economic views on different occasions and at one point was quoted as saying: "I had only to develop logically what social democracy failed. ...
-National Socialism is what Marxism might have been if it could have broken its absurd ties with a democratic order. ...
-Why need we trouble to socialize banks and factories?
-We socialize human beings."
-At another point, Hitler said in private that "I absolutely insist on protecting private property. ...
+At one point, Hitler said in private that "I absolutely insist on protecting private property. ...
 In this sense, we must encourage private initiative".
 On yet another occasion, he qualified that statement by saying that the government should have the power to regulate the use of private property for the good of the nation.
 In spite of this, he later asserted: "It is my firm conviction that property rights ... must be unconditionally respected.
 Any tampering with them would eliminate one of the most vital incentives to human activity and would jeopardize future endeavor".
 Hitler clearly believed that the lack of a precise economic programme was one of the Nazi Party's strengths, saying: "The basic feature of our economic theory is that we have no theory at all".

 Hitler's political beliefs drew heavily upon social Darwinism—the view that natural selection applies as much to human society as it does to biological organisms.
 Hitler believed that history was shaped by a violent struggle between nations and races; and that a nation needed to be united under a strong, centralized state led by an heroic leader in order to succeed in this struggle and that individuals within a nation battled with each other for survival; and that such ruthless competition was good for the health of the nation because it promoted "superior individuals" to higher positions in society.